 Mortgage insurance master policies generally protect mortgage insurers from the risk of material misrepresentations and fraud in the origination of an insured loan by establishing the right to rescind coverage in such event.
-Pursuant to minimum standards for mortgage insurer master policies instituted by the GSEs and the Federal Housing Finance Agency, or FHFA, for mortgage insurance applications received after October 10, 2014, master policies provide rescission relief for loans that remain current up to 36 months after origination and that have not experienced more than two late payments of 30 days or more and have never been 60 days late, and are permitted to provide rescission relief after 12 payments provided the mortgage insurer can independently validate the representations for which it intends to give rescission relief.
-The standards require that the master policies reserve rescission rights with respect to fraud committed by the insured or those under its control and certain patterns of fraud.
-Our master policy forms satisfy these standards.
-The FHFA and GSEs have initiated a process to revise the minimum standards for mortgage insurer master policies, including with respect to rescission relief, which we have been told will be finalized in early 2017.
+Pursuant to the current minimum standards for mortgage insurer master policies, which we refer to as the "Rescission Relief Principles," instituted by the GSEs and the Federal Housing Finance Agency, or FHFA, master policies provide rescission relief for loans that remain current up to 36 months after origination and that have not experienced more than two late payments of 30 days or more and have never been 60 days late, and are permitted to provide rescission relief after 12 payments provided the mortgage insurer can independently validate the representations for which it provides rescission relief.
+The current Rescission Relief Principles require that the master policies reserve rescission rights with respect to fraud committed by the insured or those under its control and certain patterns of fraud.
+The GSEs and the FHFA have adopted revised Rescission Relief Principles which require mortgage insurers to implement conforming master policies in 2019.
+The revised Rescission Relief Principles add requirements that rescission relief be provided for loans that are current after 60 payments and permit provision of rescission relief concurrent with independent validation of representations, including validation by use of duly approved automated tools.
+The revised Rescission Relief Principles also require that master policies reserve rescission rights with respect to fraud committed by any party in connection with the origination or closing of a loan or application for mortgage insurance (provided, however, that the exclusion for fraud by borrowers may be sunset after the borrower has made 12 timely payments) and certain patterns of fraud or data inaccuracies and permit the mortgage insurer to offer certain alternatives to rescission.
 See "Risk Factors-Risks Relating to Our Business-Changes in the business practices of the GSEs, including actions or decisions to decrease or discontinue the use of mortgage insurance or changes in the GSEs' eligibility requirements for mortgage insurers, could reduce our revenues or adversely affect our profitability and returns" elsewhere in this Annual Report and "-Regulation-Direct U.S. Regulation-GSE Qualified Mortgage Insurer Requirements" below.
-Contract Underwriting